jimmitjoo/tjo/CONTRIBUTING.md

-# Contributing to GemQuick
+# Contributing to Tjo

-Thank you for your interest in contributing to GemQuick!
+Thank you for your interest in contributing to Tjo!
 This guide will help you get started.

 ## Code of Conduct